juur/fail-jvm/README.md

 * java.math
 * java.text

+## Usage

+type make to compile

+by default looks in /usr/lib/jvm/java-1.6.0 for bin/javac.
+See Makefile top for overrides.

+to run, place Java source in a 'test' folder, and run with two arguments: ClassFile.class ClassFile Any java source in the test folder will be compiled

 Oracle and Java are registered trademarks of Oracle and/or its affiliates.
 Other names may be trademarks of their respective owners.